hverlin/mise-vscode/README.md

 encounter an issue, make sure to update `mise` first with `mise self-update` or using your package manager.

-### Known Issues

-- Workspaces with multiple folders are not yet supported.
-Only the first workspace folder is used.
-- Windows is partially supported.
-Some features may not work as expected.
-Please report any issues you encounter.

 ## Ecosystem

 - See [intellij-mise](https://github.com/134130/intellij-mise) if you are